6 Charts That Dismantle The Trope Of Asian Americans As A Model Minority

 Academics and activists trace the term "Asian American" to 1968, when students at the University of California, Berkeley, founded the Asian American Political Alliance.
 At the time, the group sought to unite students of Japanese, Chinese and Filipino descent to fight for political and social recognition.

-"Asian American and Pacific Islander" (AAPI) is a term that has its roots in the 1980s and '90s, when the U.S. Census Bureau used the "Asian Pacific American" classification to group Asians, Native Hawaiians and Pacific Islanders together.
-In 1997, the Bureau disaggregated the categories into "Asian" and "Pacific Islander."
+"Asian Americans and Pacific Islanders" (AAPI) is a term that has its roots in the 1980s and '90s, when the U.S. Census Bureau used the "Asian Pacific American" classification to group Asians, Native Hawaiians and Pacific Islanders together.
+In 1997, the bureau disaggregated the categories into "Asian" and "Pacific Islander."

-Scholars and activists have critiqued both terms for masking differences in histories and needs between communities, as well as supporting the myth that Asian Americans are a monolithic group.
+Scholars and activists have critiqued both terms for masking differences in histories and needs among communities, as well as supporting the myth that Asian Americans are a monolithic group.

-Within these larger regional groups, a huge variety of ethnicities exist within the Asian American community.
-People who identify as Chinese, Indian or Filipino make up the largest share.
+Within these regional groups, a huge variety of ethnicities exist within the Asian American community.
+People who identify their heritage as Chinese, Indian or Filipino make up the largest share.

 Loading...

 These numbers have risen rapidly in recent years.
-The Asian population is the fastest growing racial or ethnic group in the U.S., growing by 81% from 2000 to 2019.
-The Hispanic population saw the second fastest growth, followed by Native Hawaiians and Pacific Islanders at 70% and 60% respectively.
-The white population only grew by 1% in that time.
+The Asian American population is the fastest-growing racial or ethnic group in the U.S., growing by 81% from 2000 to 2019.
+The Hispanic population saw the second-fastest growth, at 70%, followed by Native Hawaiians and Pacific Islanders, at 60%.
+The white population grew by only 1% in that time.

-Asian Americans have an average median household income of around $78,000 a year, which is higher than the national median of about $66,000.
-However, that overall statistic obscures large differences between different Asian origin groups.
+Asian Americans have a median household income of around $78,000 a year, which is higher than the national median of about $66,000.
+However, that overall statistic obscures large differences among different Asian-origin groups.

 These economic disparities are partially driven by similar disparities in education levels among Asian Americans.
-The highest earning groups – Indian and Taiwanese households – also have the highest levels of education, while the lowest earning groups have comparatively lower levels of education.
+The highest-earning groups — Indian American and Taiwanese American households — also have the highest levels of education, while the lowest-earning groups have comparatively lower levels of education.

 Loading...

-Indian households are the highest earning group, with a median household income of $127,000 a year.
-On the other end of the scale, Burmese households are the lowest earning group, with a median household income of $46,000 a year.
+Indian American households are the highest-earning group, with a median household income of $127,000 a year.
+On the other end of the scale, Burmese American households are the lowest-earning group, with a median household income of $46,000 a year.

-In fact, a 2016 Pew Research Center study found that Asian Americans were the most economically divided racial or ethnic group in the U.S., with Asian Americans at the top 10th of income distribution making 10.7 times more than those at the bottom 10th.
+In fact, a 2016 Pew Research Center study found that Asian Americans were the most economically divided racial or ethnic group in the U.S., with Asian Americans in the top 10th of the income distribution making 10.7 times more than those in the bottom 10th.

-More than half of those who identify as Asian and at least 17% of Pacific Islanders were born outside of the country, according to the U.S. Census Bureau.
+More than half of those who identify as Asian American and at least 17% of Pacific Islanders were born outside the U.S., according to the U.S. Census Bureau.

-The Asian American community has the highest proportion of immigrants of any other ethnic or racial groups in the U.S. Yet, they are often overlooked in debates about immigration reform.
+The Asian American community has the highest proportion of immigrants of any ethnic or racial group in the United States.
+Yet, Asian Americans are often overlooked in debates about immigration reform.

-Asian Americans have a wide range of reasons for immigrating to the U.S., including those coming as refugees or asylum seekers.
+Asians have a wide range of reasons for immigrating to the U.S., including those coming as refugees or asylum-seekers.
 Out of the almost 11 million estimated undocumented immigrants in the U.S., around 1.5 million (14%) are from Asia, according to the Migration Policy Institute.

 Loading...

 Heightened immigration enforcement has also impacted Asian Americans.
-From 2015 to 2018, ICE arrested about 15,000 immigrants from Asia, according to a report by the nonprofit Asian Americans Advancing Justice (AAJC).
+From 2015 to 2018, Immigration and Customs Enforcement arrested about 15,000 immigrants from Asia, according to a report by the nonprofit Asian Americans Advancing Justice.

-The report also found that Southeast Asian immigrants were three to four times more likely to be deported for old criminal convictions compared to other immigrant groups.
-Out of the approximately 16,000 Southeast Asians with final removal orders in that period, more than 13,000 were based on old criminal convictions.
+The report also found that Southeast Asian immigrants were three to four times more likely to be deported for old criminal convictions compared with other immigrant groups.
+Out of the approximately 16,000 Southeast Asians with final removal orders in that period, more than 13,000 had removal orders that were based on old criminal convictions.

 Myth: Asian Americans face less systemic racism and discrimination